West-Lane-Translator/wlt_content/content/pages/FM.md

-KXCR Community Radio Partners is a 501(c)(3) nonprofit Oregon corporation formed in February 2012 to provide financial, programming and volunteer support to West Lane Translator's non-commercial, educational FM radio station KXCR.
+KXCR Community Radio Partners is a 501(c)(3) nonprofit Oregon corporation formed in February 2012 to provide financial, programming and volunteer support to the non-commercial, educational FM radio station KXCR.

 The physical location of the broadcast studio is 1509 9th Street, across the street from the Siuslaw Library.
 The station commenced broadcasting on April